QA-Automation-Starter/qa-automation/qa-testing-example/README.md

 ## Selenium

-For a quick standalone Selenium Grid with several Nods, refer to [Selenium Hub Docker](selenium-hub-docker.yml).
+For a quick standalone Selenium Grid with several Nodes, refer to [Selenium Hub Docker](selenium-hub-docker.yml).
 The Grid UI will be at <http://localhost:4444/ui>.